r9y9/go-world/README.md

 # GO-WORLD
 -------------

 Go port to WORLD - a high-quality speech analysis, modification and synthesis system written in C++.
-The version of world used in this port is 0.1.2.
+The version of WORLD used in this port is 0.1.2.

-Check [original site](http://ml.cs.yamanashi.ac.jp/world/) for details about the world.
+Check [original site](http://ml.cs.yamanashi.ac.jp/world/) for details about the WORLD.

-## Install world
+## Install WORLD

      git clone git@github.com:r9y9/world.git && cd world
      ./waf configure && ./waf